Jennifer Ringley: Origins

 On April 3, 1996, during her junior year at Dickinson College in Carlisle, Pennsylvania, the 19-year-old Ringley installed a webcam in her college dorm room.
-On April 14, 1996, raised as a nudist, Ringley started JenniCam, providing images from that cam on a website.
+On April 14, 1996, Ringley, raised as a nudist, started JenniCam, providing images from that cam on a website.
 The webpage would automatically refresh every three minutes with the most recent picture from the camera.
 Initially, anyone with Internet access could observe the often mundane events of Ringley's life; however, in June 1997, Ringley started charging viewers for full entry to her site.
 JenniCam was one of the first web sites that continuously and voluntarily surveyed a private life.
 Her first webcam contained only black-and-white images of her in the dorm room.
 JenniCam attracted up to four million views a day at its peak.

 At times during the first couple of years of JenniCam, Ringley performed stripteases for the webcam.
 This continued until an incident occurred in 1997, wherein she was discovered by a group of hackers on Efnet who teased her for their own amusement.
 After she reacted humorously to their taunts, JenniCam was hacked, and Ringley received death threats.
 The hackers turned out to be approximately 100 people including a handful of teen pranksters, Ringley stopped doing stripteases after that.

 Initially, the camera tended to be turned off during especially private moments, but eventually this custom was abandoned, and images were captured of Ringley engaging in sex.

 Ringley graduated from Dickinson in 1997 with a Bachelor of Arts in Economics.